 Known for their haunting, melodic songs and measuring about the length of a school bus, it’s the humpback whale.
 They get their namesake from the small hump on their back, just before their undersized dorsal fin and the way they arch their back, just before making a dive.
 These baleen whales have been hunted for centuries and nearly to the brink of extinction!
 They now number an estimated 80,000.
 Humpbacks have, as a result of an international ban on whaling, bounced back from their populations being devastated.
 Now these beautiful creatures are listed as Least Concern, by the IUCN.
+These magnificent cetaceans can be found all over the world, based on what season it is.

 First the Stats…